aiven/devportal/docs/integrations/cloudwatch/cloudwatch-metrics.rst

    * Your AWS account **Region**.

-   * **Cloudwatch Namespace** where your metrics can be organized in different spaces.
+   * **CloudWatch Namespace** where your metrics can be organized in different spaces.
 This field is `Optional` and if not provided, one will be created for you.

 3. To save this endpoint, click in **Create**.

 Send metrics from an Aiven service to AWS CloudWatch
 ----------------------------------------------------